otto-de-legacy/varnishevent/README.rst

 REQUIREMENTS
 ============

-This version of varnishevent requires Varnish 4.0.3.
+This version of varnishevent requires Varnish 4.0.3 or 4.0.4.

 DATA BUFFERS